atquil/springConcepts/README.md

 ### Q) How @Autowired is different from @RequiredArgument constructor

-The @Autowired annotation and the @RequiredArgsConstructor constructor are both used for dependency injection in Spring Boot
+The `@Autowired` annotation and the @RequiredArgsConstructor constructor are both used for dependency injection in Spring Boot

 ### Q) How to know if Constructor has been created?
-@PostConstruct can be used to check if constructor has been initialized, also we can set initial value to it.
+`@PostConstruct` can be used to check if constructor has been initialized, also we can set initial value to it.

+### Q) What is the lifecycle of the Spring bean?

+We can understand it with `@PostConstruct` and `@PreDestroy`

+### Q) What do you mean by Stereotype annotation in Spring?
+The stereotype annotations in Spring are used to indicate the role of a class in the application.
+These annotations are used by the Spring container to automatically detect and configure beans
+Examples:
+* `@Component`: This annotation is used to indicate that a class is a Spring component.
+* `@Service`: This annotation is used to indicate that a class is a service layer component.
+* `@Repository`: This annotation is used to indicate that a class is a persistence layer component.
+* `@Controller`: This annotation is used to indicate that a class is a controller component.